-A year ago, Barack and Michelle Obama announced that they'd be following up their massive, multi-million-dollar book deals with a massive Netflix deal.
+A year ago, the Barack and Michelle Obama announced that they'd be following up their massive, multi-million-dollar book deals with, uh, a massive Netflix deal.
 The streaming service basically gave the Obamas free rein to produce whatever film or TV projects their hearts desired under the pair's new production banner, Higher Ground.
 Now the Obamas have unveiled their first seven projects—and it looks like they're going to be making everything from kids shows to a Frederick Douglass biopic, according to Netflix.

 Higher Ground's extremely varied slate of projects also includes a post-WWII period drama, a documentary about Ohio factory workers, and an adaptation of Big Short author Michael Lewis's new book, The Fifth Risk, about the dysfunctional shitshow that is our government.